The New York Times published a story on its health blog about how children's pain often has been mismanaged, particularly in the U.S.

 We know you may want to dig for more information, so we gathered these easy-to-digest materials and resources from pediatric organizations in Minnesota and beyond.

-When it comes to receiving palliative or hospice care from Children’s Hospitals and Clinics of Minnesota, location is no barrier.
-Nearly every visit with a Children’s palliative or hospice team member begins with a physician referral if your child’s doctor thinks he or she could benefit from palliative care services.
+When it comes to receiving palliative or hospice care from Children’s Minnesota, location is no barrier.
+Nearly every visit with a Children’s Minnesota palliative or hospice team member begins with a physician referral if your child’s doctor thinks he ir she could benefit from palliative care services.

 Choosing where to bring your child for care is a major decision.
 You need all the information you can get.
 And you want it in a clear, straightforward form that helps you make the right choice for your family.